-This session details how to import different types of materials into an NVivo 12 Pro for Windows project, including Word, PDF, audio, video and picture files saved on your computer; survey data; web content; emails; and references and PDFs from EndNote.
-It also looks at how to store information about the cases and files in your project in case and file classifications.
+This document details how to set up a project in NVivo.
+In particular, it covers how to import different types of materials into the project (including Word, PDF, audio, video and picture files saved on your computer; survey data; web content; emails; and references and PDFs from EndNote), and at how to store information about cases and files in the project using case and file classifications.